segmentio/segment-docs/src/connections/warehouses/redshift-faq.md

 ---
-title: "What are the limitations of Redshift clusters and our Redshift connector?"
+title: Redshift cluster and Redshift connector limitations
 ---

+> "Are there limitations of Redshift clusters and our Redshift connector?"

 While Redshift clusters are incredibly scalable and efficient, limitations are imposed to ensure that clusters maintain performance.